SoftFever/OrcaSlicer/doc/Chamber-temperature.md

-OrcaSlicer use `M141/M191` command to control active chamber heater.
+CurvettaSlicer use `M141/M191` command to control active chamber heater.

-If `Activate temperature control` is checked, OrcaSlicer will insert `M191` command at the beginning of the gcode(before `Machine G-code`).
+If `Activate temperature control` is checked, CurvettaSlicer will insert `M191` command at the beginning of the gcode(before `Machine G-code`).
 ![image](./images/activate_chamber_heater.jpg)
-*Note: If the machine is equipped with an auxiliary fan, OrcaSlicer will automatically activate the fan during the heating period to help circulate air in the chamber.*
+*Note: If the machine is equipped with an auxiliary fan, CurvettaSlicer will automatically activate the fan during the heating period to help circulate air in the chamber.*

 There are two chamber temperature variables available that we can use in `Machine G-code` to control the chamber temperature, if you prefer: